leilin-research/GCGRNN/README.md

 * Stations with total three-year demand of less than 26304 (less than one bike per hour) are excluded.

-272 stations are considered in this study.
+After preprocessing, 272 stations are considered in this study.
 The 272 by 26304 matrix is saved as a pickle file.

 ### Network-wide Traffic Speed Prediction